Updated for 2020!

 Take a Class

 There are so many opportunities for kids to take fun brain boosting classes during the summer.
 From art to cooking to science, there is a class for all ages and interests.
 You can even take a class to learn about life on a farm or on how to build a robot.
 Classes can be a one time experience or take place every week.
+They can also be in-person or online.
 No matter what class kids take, they will continue to build upon skills learned in school as well as be exposed to a structured setting.